sourabh-singh-rawat/issue-tracker-services/README.md

 ## Usage

-- Go to root and type `npm run dev` to start the backend server.
+- Go to root and type `npm start` to start the backend server.
 - Go to `/client` and type `npm start` to start the frontend server.